 516 – Student Health-Administering Medications At School

 Self-Administration.
 Medications shall not be kept on students or in their personal belongings unless advance approval is given by a District nurse.
 Students shall not self-administer medications at school, unless approved in advance by a District nurse with written consent of the parent or guardian.
-By law, students with asthma or other airway constricting diseases may self-administer their medication upon approval of their parents and prescribing physician without having to first demonstrate competency in self-administration.
+By law, students with asthma or other airway constricting diseases or students with risk of anaphylaxis may self-administer their medication or use an epinephrine auto-injector, as the case may be, upon written approval of their parents and prescribing licensed health care professional without having to first demonstrate competency in self-administration.

 Administration of Medications.
 The following conditions shall apply to administration of medications (prescription and over-the-counter) by District personnel to students:

-a.
-Written consent of the parent or guardian, which is signed and dated, must be on file in the student health office for the District to administer a medication.
+- Written consent of the parent or guardian and written request of the prescribing physician, which are signed and dated, must be on file in the student health office for the District to administer a medication.

-h.
-District nurses may exercise their professional discretion in determining not to administer a medication or not to administer a medication in the dosage requested.
-The parent or guardian shall be notified in such cases and a record signed by the health facilitator showing reasons for nonadministration shall be made.
+- District nurses may exercise their professional discretion in determining not to administer a medication or not to administer a medication in the dosage requested.
+The parent or guardian shall be notified in such cases and a record signed by the health facilitator showing reasons for non-administration shall be made.

 Confidentiality.
 Medication administration consents and records shall be kept confidential in accordance with Policy 535.